-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient Mental Health Care Covered services include: • Mental health care services that require a hospital stay. • Inpatient substance abuse services \$200 copayment for each Medicare-covered hospital stay.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient Mental Health Care Covered services include: Mental health care services that require a hospital stay.
+Inpatient substance abuse services \$200 copayment for each Medicare- covered hospital stay.
 You pay these until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods do not apply.
-(See definition of benefit periods in the chapter titled Definitions of important words.)
+(See definition of benefit periods in Chapter 10.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
-For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules. \$200 copayment for each Medicare-covered hospital stay.
+For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules. \$200 copayment for each Medicare- covered hospital stay.
 You pay these until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods do not apply.
-(See definition of benefit periods in the chapter titled Definitions of important words.)
+(See definition of benefit periods in Chapter 10.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
 For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.